radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 Radius enables infrastructure operators and application developers to define, deploy, and collaborate on cloud-native applications across multiple cloud providers and on-premises environments.
 To deploy cloud resources, Radius needs an identity to authenticate, access, and communicate with cloud providers.
 These identities are stored as Radius credentials.
 Since its initial release, Radius has supported Azure service principal identity and AWS IAM user as Radius credentials to deploy Azure and AWS resources.
 While these approaches are straightforward, they require users to secure credentials by consistently following security best practices like periodic credential rotation and update.
 As of the v0.37 release, Radius supports Workload/Federated Identity to deploy cloud resources in AWS and Azure.
 Workload identity mitigates the challenge of manually managing credentials and eliminates the risk of exposing secrets or having certificates expire.

 This blog post will describe how federated identity is implemented within Radius.
 We will explore the mechanisms and configurations involved in using AWS IAM Roles for Service Accounts (IRSA) and Azure Workload Identities to securely manage and access cloud resources, and understand how Radius leverages them.
-If you are only interested in how to setup federated identity for your Radius installation, see the documentation for using Radius with [AWS IRSA](https://docs.radapp.io/guides/operations/providers/aws-provider/howto-aws-provider-irsa/) and [Azure Workload Identity](https://docs.radapp.io/guides/operations/providers/azure-provider/howto-azure-provider-wi/).
+If you are only interested in how to set up federated identity for your Radius installation, see the documentation for using Radius with [AWS IRSA](https://docs.radapp.io/guides/operations/providers/aws-provider/howto-aws-provider-irsa/) and [Azure Workload Identity](https://docs.radapp.io/guides/operations/providers/azure-provider/howto-azure-provider-wi/).

 ## How Radius utilizes AWS IAM Roles for Service Accounts (IRSA)